Isle of Missing Men: Production

 The film was made by Oswald for the Poverty Row studio Monogram Pictures.
 Oswald was an exiled Austrian director who had fled Germany when the Nazis came to power going back to Austria, then to the Netherlands, to France and finally to Hollywood where he made a handful of films.
+His son, Gerd Oswald, was assistant director and later went on to a career as a well-regarded director himself.